johannaleapopp/SC_FC_Coupling_Task_Personality/README.md

 NMAs created in part 1 to build multiple linear regression models that are then tested for their ability to predict personality scores in the test samples. **Part 3** assesses the significance of the prediction with a permutation test.

+### 4.3.
+Figures

+1. `Visualization_distribution_of_personality_scores`: Creation of histograms depicting the distribution of personality scores in the main sample (HCP532) and the lockbox sample (HCP232).
+2. `Visualization_HCP_532_NMAs_whole_sample_conscientiousness`: This script builds a positive and negative Node-Measure Assignment (NMA) for the complete main sample (HCP532, no cross- validation) and plots them.
+3. `Visualization_prediction_results`: Creation of plots to visualize the results of the prediction analyses (bar graphs and matrices).

+### 4.4.
+Functions

+External functions and their licenses can be found in this folder.

+## 5. Software requirements
++ Matlab version 2021a

+## Copyright

+Copyright (cc) by Johanna L. Popp

+Files of **SC_FC_Coupling_Task_Personality** by Johanna L. Popp are licensed under Creative Commons Attribution-NonCommercial 4.0 International License.

+Note that external functions have other licenses that are provided in the `Functions` folder.